timothyyu/gdax-orderbook-ml/README.md

 - 'model_saved' folder:
     - Contains .json and .h5 files for current and previous Tensorflow/Keras models (trained model and model weight export/import)
 - 'documentation' folder:
-    - **'rds_ml_yu_01b_revised.pptx' is a powerpoint presentation summarizing the key technical components, scope, limitations, of this project.**
+    - **'rds_ml_yu.revised.pptx' is a powerpoint presentation summarizing the key technical components, scope, limitations, of this project.**
     - 'design_mockup' folder:
         - Contains diagrams, drawings, and notes used in the process of model and project design during prototyping, testing, and expansion.
     - 'design_explanation' folder: